longway2go-ai/English-to-Hindi-Translation-using-Seq2Seq/README.md

-# 🗣️ English-to-Hindi Translation using Seq2Seq with LSTM
+# 🗣️ English-to-Hindi Translation using Seq2Seq

 This project implements a simple yet effective **Sequence-to-Sequence (Seq2Seq)** neural machine translation (NMT) model using **LSTM encoder-decoder architecture** to translate English sentences into Hindi.
 It is built in PyTorch and is designed for educational purposes and experimentation.